panama corporation guide

 2.1.
 Tax Advantages

 Panama operates under a territorial tax system, where only income generated within Panama is subject to taxation.
 This means that foreign-sourced income is entirely tax-free, making Panama an attractive jurisdiction for international business operations.
-Additionally, Panama has signed numerous double taxation treaties, which prevent the same income from being taxed in more than one jurisdiction, further enhancing its appeal to global investors.
+Additionally, Panama signed numerous double taxation treaties, which prevent the same income from being taxed in more than one jurisdiction, further enhancing its appeal to global investors.

 2.2.
 Business Privacy and Confidentiality